Shape QA’s future together | Be a part of 2025 QA revolution

 2. Prioritize impacted areas and test cases

-After that, QA teams discuss which changes should be extensively tested and which could bare with adequate testing.
-Modifications that have an impact on core features, or those that significantly alter how the application works, should always be the top priority.
+Some features or components of an application are more critical than others.
+Modifications that have an impact on core features, or those that significantly change how the application works, should always be the top priority.
+Consider:

 4. Categorize regression test cases